 What We Accomplished in 2018

 2018 marked the second anniversary of 42 Silicon Valley and the fifth year since 42 Paris was founded.
-It has been a great year full of piscines, hackathons, cool student projects, new partnerships and programs, innovation tours from around the world, awesome guest speakers and other fun events.
-We welcomed a new Managing Director at 42, Sophie Viger, and said goodbye to founder Kwame Yamgnane who moved on to the next chapter in his life.
-We’ll go over some of the highlights from this past year so you can get a taste of what to expect in 2019!
+It has been a great year full of piscines, hackathons, cool student projects, new partnerships and programs.
+In addition to innovation tours from around the world, there have been awesome guest speakers and other fun events.
+We welcomed a new Managing Director at 42, Sophie Viger, and said goodbye to co-founder Kwame Yamgnane.
+Here are some of the highlights from this past year to get a taste of what to expect in 2019!

-Funded by French businessman Xavier Niel, 42 turns the traditional educational model upside down and provides industry-leading college-level education for free with no teachers, classes or books.
+Funded by French businessman Xavier Niel, 42 turns the traditional educational model upside down.
+42 provides industry-leading college-level education for free with no teachers, classes or books.
 We also boast an open admissions process that is entirely merit-based.
 We embody the American dream by offering top quality education and the opportunity for social mobility.
-Here is an overview of a new academic program that we added, a reflection on the 2018 piscines, and a recap about HackHighSchool:
+Here is an overview of a new academic program, a reflection on the 2018 piscines, and a recap about HackHighSchool:

 We launched our newest program, 42 Starfleet Academy, in early 2018.
 Starfleet Academy is an intensive, one-year software engineering program.
-This program is designed for highly motivated students who want a challenge and don’t want to spend more than 12 months in training.
+Motivated students who want a challenge and don’t want to spend more than 12 months in training may be interested in this program.
 One of our Starfleet Academy students, Paulina, shared, “This program is like a continuation of the piscine, so if you want to keep the intensity and the pace of learning – pick Starfleet.”

 We held 8 piscines at 42 Silicon Valley this year, starting in January and ending in October.
 Students who participated in this year’s piscines had an opportunity to live through the incredibly rewarding, once-in-a-lifetime experience.
 They tried and failed, over and over again.
 However, the good news is that this trial-and-error period was a learning process in and of itself, developing problem-solving skills and creativity.
 Congratulations to everyone who passed their piscine and joined 42 as a cadet!
 For more information on how to apply, click here.